athenarc/rewire/README.md

 In this repository we provide the main scripts of the REWIRE project including:

 * The SDN-controller implementation
-* The Network Nodes scripts and protocol configuration
+* The Network Nodes scripts and protocol configuration files
 * An easy-to-use bash script for NDN configuration

 ## Example